Have you ever had a Whole of Life policy with General Portfolio?

 You could be owed £1,000s in compensation if General Portfolio mis-sold you your Whole of Life policy.

-Many customers have been mis-sold their Whole of Life cover by General Portfolio.
-General Portfolio failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many consumers have been mis-sold their Whole of Life cover by General Portfolio.
+General Portfolio failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.

 If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases General Portfolio failed to inform their customers of this risk.

 If you believe you were mis-sold your whole of life policy by General Portfolio, start you claim by completing the form opposite.

 General Portfolio mis-sold Whole of Life policies in many different ways:

 - General Portfolio did not make the customer aware that their Life Cover was linked to the Stock Market.